-And then what happens?
-You wake up five minutes before any of your alarms are set to go off.
+However, you end up waking five minutes before any of your alarms are set to go off.
 How did you do that?

-It turns out that our bodies have built-in internal alarm clocks that respond to the stress hormones of ACTH and cortisol.
+Our bodies have built-in internal alarm clocks that respond to the stress hormones ACTH and cortisol.
 We’re so stressed that our brain signals the pituitary and adrenal glands to spike ACTH and cortisol to wake us up when it’s time.*

 As you can imagine, this is not an ideal or sustainable way to live out our days.
 However, you can use this technique to your advantage and maybe even throw away your alarm clock.

 You do this by psychologically prepping yourself before bed.
-Visualize the time you want to wake up, see the time on your clock or smartphone, picture yourself getting up energized and on time.
-You can even set a morning reward to help make this more of a reality (Hack 44).
+Visualize the time you want to wake up, see the time on your clock or smartphone, and picture yourself getting up energized and on time.

 This practice is called free-running sleep, and it works like this: